cowrie/cowrie/INSTALL.md

 ## Step 4: Install configuration file

 Take a look at the configuration file and make changes as desired.
-The defaults seem to work well in most cases.
+The defaults work well in most cases.
 ```
 $ cp cowrie.cfg.dist cowrie.cfg
 ```

 ## Step 5: Generate a DSA key

 This step should not be necessary, however some versions of twisted are not compatible.
 To avoid problems in advance, run:

 ```
 $ cd data